superhos/vue-baberrage/README.md

 #### Version 3.1.0
 - Used Rollup to build.
-- Add `posRender` attribute for customizing the show up lane of babarrage messages.
+- Add `posRender` attribute for customizing the show up lane of baberrage messages.
 - Fixed issues.

 #### Version 3.2.0